kumarnalinaksh21/Intel-Crypto-Challenge/README.md

 Code Challenge Prompt
 ---------------------

-We want to see how you think, how you write code, and the effort you put into your work.

-The following is derived from one of our products, so we're not wasting your time solving a theoretical computer science problem, you're actually doing something directly relevant to what you'll be doing if you join our team.

-Using a language of your choice, provide an application that meets the following
+Using Python, provide an application that meets the following
 requirements:

   - Given a string input of up to 250 characters, return a JSON response